 - Module Four – Hexad 3 verse by verse with the commentaries of Krishnamacharya and Desikachar

-Modules Two to Four comprise either a single 4 day Module or two 2 day Modules over 3 months.
+These Courses comprise either one 4 day Module or two 2 day Modules over 3 months.